peter-olom/directus-config-toolkit/README.md

 - `snapshot compare`: Compare the current snapshot with configuration files to identify differences.
 - `snapshot roles`: Check role identities between environments to identify roles that need mapping.
 - `validate`: Check configuration files for potential import issues like duplicate IDs.
+- `dashboard`: Start the dashboard web interface for managing configurations.

 Replace `<type>` with one of the following configuration types: